Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Several of them had obviously heard it before, but a round of deep-chested guffaws said it was well-received.
 Adam’s snickering Muttley impression was always a treat to witness, and he gave Jack in particular a wide grin as they filed through the narrow gap and into the Pit.

 "Ah, now here come the folks who give your lives meaning," he said.
-“Be nice to ‘em.
-They’ve literally got your nuts in the palm of their hand!”
+"Be nice to ‘em.
+They’ve literally got your nuts in the palm of their hand!"

 He strolled through the sand—and on him, it was knee-deep though he apparently didn’t notice—while Jack took a step onto the surface and…barely sunk an inch.

 "Able Seaman Tisdale," he said, slowly and with a congratulatory tone.
-“You took your sweet time gettin’ here!”
+"You took your sweet time gettin’ here!"

 "Book learnin’ takes a while, Technical Sergeant Slab," Jack retorted, aware that his own grin was the exact mirror of Adam’s.
 He was promptly hoisted off the sand and flattened by a trademark Arés hug.
 And then slammed onto the sand in a pin.
 His view, once he recovered his senses, was completely filled by Adam’s cheshire grin hovering a few inches from his face.

 "I’ve been waitin’!"

 Jack sensed that his best bet with these guys was to *not* let on that even at his gentlest Adam could still wind a guy pretty badly.
 He forced down the reflex to gasp for air and nodded.
 "Good to see you too.
-Weren’t you gonna…" he couldn’t resist a cough “…introduce us before you started kicking our arses?”
+Weren’t you gonna…" he couldn’t resist a cough "…introduce us before you started kicking our arses?"

 "Nah.
 Up!"
 In one fluid move Adam *somehow* sprang backwards and practically tossed Jack upward, who found himself suddenly a few meters above the sand and falling.

 He stuck the landing, at least.

 Adam gave him a high five, then turned to review the other techs.
 "Guess I better get y’all introduced to your partners," he declared.
-“Moho!
-You’re partnered with Tisdale here and…which one’a y’all is Miller?”
+"Moho!
+You’re partnered with Tisdale here and…which one’a y’all is Miller?"

 Moho was an immense black guy with a voice so deep that it excavated new caverns of bass possibility.
 He was also, to judge from the tattoo he’d managed to somehow find blank room for on his pecs, a Defender.
 That tattoo had a new, crisp look while all the others looked smeared and faded.